Fourth order deformed general relativity: Introduction

 When general relativity is formulated using canonical methods, how is the space-time general covariance retained when there is an explicit splitting of space and time?
 The spatial general covariance of the hypersurface coordinates and the invariance under different embeddings of the hypersurface in space-time are given by different constraint equations.
 The former is given by the diffeomorphism constraint $D^a$, and the latter by the Hamiltonian constraint $H$, and both must weakly vanish for physical solutions.
 Depending on the choice of canonical variables, there may also be a Gauss constraint $G^i$, though it is not related to the space-time structure.
 The choice of coordinates \emph{should} be equivalent to a gauge choice as long as the constraints vanish, but satisfying the constraint equations is not quite enough.
 The constraints also need to satisfy certain interrelations.

 The classical constraints form a closed Poisson bracket algebra \cite{bojowald2010canonical}.
-The constraints are the generators of deformations of the hypersurface (equivalent to coordinate transformations or evolution through time) and therefore if the algebra were not closed due to anomalies $A_{IJ}$, namely, \beq \{C_I, C_J\} = f^{K}_{IJ} C_K + A_{IJ}, \qquad C_I \in \{H,D^a,G^i\}, \qquad A_{IJ} \notin \{H,D^a,G^i\}, \eeq one could show that a spatial hypersurface which satisfies the constraints at one time will not satisfy the constraints at all times.
+The constraints are the generators of deformations of the hypersurface (equivalent to coordinate transformations or evolution through time) and therefore if the algebra were not closed due to anomalies $A_{IJ}$, namely,

+one could show that a spatial hypersurface which satisfies the constraints at one time will not satisfy the constraints at all times.
 Therefore the anomalies $A_{IJ}$ must strongly vanish because the algebra is required to be closed for the theory to be consistent.

 The interpretation of general relativity as a geometric theory of space-time and whether our spatial hypersurface can be embedded in space-time is intimately related to the specific form of this algebra, as shown in Ref.~\cite{teitelboim_how_1973}.
 This form, written for the smeared versions of the constraints, is